pcelman/Make-your-own/README.md

 DB_USER=[your postgres user name] <br>
 DB_PASSWORD=[your postgres password]<br>
 DB_HOST=localhost<br>
 You´d also need to open a terminal inside the api folder and run npm install and npm start once the installation is completed.
-Repeat these two steps on the client folder aswell.
+Repeat these two steps on the client folder.
 If everything works properly, the API should load on your internet browser.